Living at Harvard

 The Houses

 The Houses serve as the foundation for the undergraduate experience at Harvard College.
-Ninety-eight percent of all undergraduates live in one of the twelve residential Houses.
+Approximately ninety-three percent of all upperclass undergraduates live in one of the twelve residential Houses.
 Each House accommodates 350-500 students with its own dining hall, common rooms, and facilities for academic, recreational, and cultural activities.

 Dudley Community